Human Rights Defender & Director of OT Watch Mongolia

 Since the law’s entry into force in July 2021, what have we seen change?

 It is important to note that 1 July is a historic date when the government shot and killed election demonstrators in 2008.

-Since this past July, there haven’t been any significant or visible changes in the behaviour of government authorities, other than advertising or doing a lot of positive PR on having become the first country in Asia to pass a human rights defender law.
+Since this past July, there haven’t been any significant or visible changes in the behavior of government authorities, other than the advertising or doing a lot of positive PR on having become the first country in Asia to pass a human rights defender law.
 The government has put a campaign focusing more on the positive sides of the law, in contrast to the criticisms from human rights defenders who are advocating for certain risky provisions to be removed.

-A brief survey carried out in November 2021 among a mixed group of non-civil society respondents reveals that there is little knowledge about the law and no expectations that it will make a difference prevailed in responses.
+A brief survey carried out in November 2021 among a mixed group of non-civil society respondents reveals that there is little knowledge about the law and no expectations that it will make a difference in responses.

 Clause 8.1.3 banning HRDs from “damaging the legitimate interests and business reputation of others” and Article 7.2 banning HRDs from seeking and receiving resources at the local level were highlighted as being the most problematic.
 Are there any cases in which the law has been used against HRDs?